jchburmester/pomodoro/README.md

 # Pomodoro

+Known bugs:
+- global policy float 16 does not work with experimental optimizers (AdamW), maybe works in tf 2.10
+- tf optimizer AdamW is not compatible with tf METAL (for MacOS) !!
+Say this in the report in case they use MacOS.
+(Does not work with tf-macos 2.9.2, tf-metal 0.5.0)
+->> Changed to AdamW from tfa instead of experimental AdamW from tf (seems to be working now), dont know about Macos
+- I think minmax and normalization are the same thing.
+Rewrite minmax to do the same thing as sklearn minmax.

 Open topics 10/02
 =================

-!: tf optimizer AdamW is not compatible with tf METAL (for MacOS) !!
-Say this in the report in case they use MacOS.
-(Does not work with tf-macos 2.9.2, tf-metal 0.5.0)

 1. Miro Board: create diagram to show training / logging pipeline.
 [Marlena]
 2. Draft overleaf report
 3. Get GPU logging running [Max]